Skip to Content

 Ventura’s Cabin Was Clean and Comfortable

-The design of Ventura’s cabins definitely is dated and the bathroom is showing signs of age.
-I’m not too sure why but the shower was really quite low down, I’m only 5’6 so it wasn’t a problem for me, but anybody 6ft or taller would have to kneel down to use the shower.
+I’m not too sure why but the showerhead was really quite low down.
+I’m only 5’6, so it wasn’t a problem for me, but anybody 6ft or taller would have to kneel down to use the shower.

 p&o ventura balcony cabin beds

-p&o ventura balcony cabin twin beds
+P&O Ventura balcony cabin, twin beds

-On Large Ships Most of The Extra Space is Cabins
+On Large Ships, Most of The Extra Space is Cabins

-When it comes to cabins, one of the biggest differences between smaller and bigger cruise ships is the number of cabins.
+One of the biggest differences between smaller and bigger cruise ships is the number of cabins.

 It isn’t uncommon to see a larger cruise ship that has basically the same facilities as the smaller one, but with an extra few decks of cabins in the middle.

 Beyond the physical differences on the ship, I was unsure if I could enjoy the actual cruise as much on Ventura.
-There were so many restaurant and entertainment options on my Iona cruise that I worried that it would be boring.

 Was The Entertainment Different?